-Coring Lettuce Increases E. coli Risk
+Coring Lettuce Increases E. Coli Infection Risk

 Recent research from the University of Illinois and the U.S. Department of Agriculture’s Agricultural Research Service has determined that field coring lettuce – the practice of removing the lettuce core in the field – dramatically increases the risk of the lettuce harboring E. coli contamination.